verdverm/houston-api/README.md

 ## Commands

-* `npm start` - Start the develpment server.
+* `npm start` starts the develpment server.
 Restarts automatically with nodemon.
-* `npm run test` - Runs tests using `jest`.
+* `npm run test` runs tests using `jest`.
+* `npm run test -- --watch` runs tests in watch mode.
-* `npm run test -- --watch` - Runs tests in watch mode.
+* `npm run test -- src/resolvers/create-user --watch` runs a subset of tests in watch mode.
-* `npm run build` -- Build with babel and place output into `./dist`.
+* `npm run build` builds with babel and place output into `./dist`.
-* `npm run playground` - Start a single playground for application as well as prisma CRUD.
+* `npm run playground` starts a single playground for application as well as prisma CRUD.